-The Fund's investment objective is to provide long-term capital growth, and generate some income by investing primarily through exposure to equity and fixed income securities.
+The Fund aims to provide long-term capital growth and preservation of capital through exposure to foreign and Canadian equity securities and exposure to foreign and Canadian fixed income securities and money market securities.

 To achieve its objective, the Fund will invest in underlying mutual funds, which may be managed by NEI Investments.